Vinccool96/node-weak/README.md

 ### Make weak references to JavaScript Objects.
 [![Build Status](https://github.com/Vinccool96/node-weak/workflows/Node%20CI/badge.svg)](https://github.com/TooTallNate/node-weak/actions?workflow=Node+CI)

+**WARNING: CURRENTLY ONLY WORKS ON NODE v16.17.1 INSTALLED VIA NVM.
+ANY HELP TO CIRCUMVENT THIS IS APPRECIATED**

 On certain rarer occasions, you run into the need to be notified when a JavaScript object is going to be garbage collected.
 This feature is exposed to V8's C++ API, but not to JavaScript.